Ravenports/rvn-format/README.md

 ## Structure

-The archive contains 7 sequential blocks
+The archive contains 4 sequential blocks aligned at 32 bytes.

 ### Block 1

 32 bytes
 ```
-Total  Information           bytes
+Index  Information           bytes
 ------------------------------------------------------------
-    3  Magic bytes             3
+    0  Magic bytes             3
-    4  version number          1
+    3  version number          1
-    6  Number of groups        2
+    4  Number of groups        2
-    8  Number of owners        2
+    6  Number of owners        2
-   12  Number of link blocks   4
+    8  Number of link blocks   4
-   16  Number of files         4
+   12  Number of files         4
-   18  Num metadata blocks     2
-   21  Metadata size (comp)    4
+   16  Metadata comp size      4
+   20  Files data comp size    4
+   24  Archive comp size       4
-   32  Unused                 10
+   28  Unused                  4
 ```
 The first 32 bytes provides the number of groups, owners and files contained in the archive.
-It also contains the number of 32-byte blocks required to hold the link data, and it contains the number of 32-bytes blocks required to hold the metadata file, as well as it's zstd-compressed size.
-As each type of information is a multiple of 32 bytes, the start index of each block can be calculated.
+It also contains the compressed size in bytes of the next three blocks.
+The index of each block can easily be calculated:

+    LenBlock1 = 32
+    LenBlock2 = ceiling (length compressed metadata / 32)
+    LenBlock3 = ceiling (length compressed file data / 32)
+    LenBlock4 = ceiling (Length compressed archive data / 32)

+    Block 1 index =  0
+    Block 2 index = 32
+    Block 3 index = 32 + LenBlock2
+    Block 4 index = 32 + LenBlock2 + LenBlock3

 ### Block 2

+The length of this block is a multiple of 32.
+This block contains the zstd-compressed contents of the provided metadata file.
+By reading the first two blocks of the RVN archive, the manifest can be surgically extracted without unrolling the entire file.
+The block is right-padding with zeros.

+### Block 3

+The length of this block is a multiple of 32.
+This block contains the zstd-compressed contents of concatenated blocks FA, FB, FC, and FD.
+By reading the Block 1 and Block 3, the archive's complete directory index including the Blake3 checksum of every regular file can be surgically extracted without unrolling the entire file.

+#### Block FA - Group Names

 32 bytes per group record.
 The maximum length of a group name is 32.
 The record is fixed size, and it zero padded.